UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

 6. Cut the PCIe power cables.
     1. Consulte a trustworthy website with a diagram showing the pins on the cable, for instance on [Wikipedia](https://en.wikipedia.org/wiki/PCI_Express#Power).

+       > **Warning**
+       > Double check whether the diagram shows the socket or the cable before cutting any cable!
+You can identify this by matching the shapes (squared or rounded) of the pins or receptacles shown with the plug you want to cut.

         For a 6-pin connector, there are two 12 V cables on pins 1 and 3 and two ground cables on pins 4 and 6.
 The 12 V pins should be on opposite side of the clamp that holds the connector in place.